thegovind/agunblock/README.md

 AGUnblock is an open-source utility under Microsoft that helps developers leverage AI agents for their Software Development Life Cycle (SDLC).
 This platform provides a centralized hub for discovering, configuring, and integrating various AI coding agents into your development workflow.

+> [!CAUTION]
-> **Note**: AGUnblock is currently under active development.
+> AGUnblock is currently under active development.
 Features and documentation are being added regularly.
 Feel free to star and watch the repository for updates!

 ## 🤖 Featured AI Agents